 In order to reach a compromise with Whitmer, who was once opposed to online slots altogether, the tax rate for online casino had to be raised significantly, relative to what passed the legislature in 2018.
 The devil was in the details.

 On Dec.
 13, Gov. Whitmer signed the gambling expansion bills, paving the way for state casinos to offer their gambling games online.
+Michigan online sports betting, casino, and poker officially began in January 2021.

 Frequently asked questions

-When will online gambling games launch?
+When did online gambling games launch?

 Do I have to live in Michigan to play?

-No, you can simply be visiting MIchigan and play.
+No, you can simply be visiting Michigan and play.

 Can I download and register for an online casino or sportsbook account remotely?